Yonder Podcast Guest Information

 - Interviews are intended to be recorded beginning-to-end, but we can edit if necessary due to technical issues, children running into the room, mental lapses, earthquakes, or whatever.

 - Please allow 2 hours for the interview.
-Most interviews will last about 1 hour.
+Most interviews will last about 1 hour or less.
 However, we schedule a 2-hour block to allow for any technical problems that may arise and to allow the conversation to flow without getting hurried as we approach a time limit.

-The recording program that we use, Zencastr, is a very user-friendly tool.
+The recording program that we use, Zencastr, is a very user-friendly tool which runs in the Chrome (preferred) or Firefox browser (see other requirements).
+You do not need to install anything special other than one of these browsers.
 All that you'll need to do to use is click the link in your calendar invite at the scheduled time.
 Make sure that you do not have backups running, and pause/quit file syncing services such as Dropbox, Google Drive, or Bittorrent.
 Interviews are audio-only, so you don't need to worry about the camera, lighting, or fixing your hair.
-If you have any trouble connecting, you can contact Jeff directly at email@example.com.
+If you have any trouble connecting, you can contact Jeff directly at firstname.lastname@example.org.

 We strongly recommend using a USB headset.
 If time allows we will be glad to overnight you a USB headset for your use on the podcast.
-If you wish to buy one on your own, we recommend the Plantronics Audio 628 USB Headset.
-They run about US$25 on Amazon.com.
-Do NOT use a Bluetooth headset - they sound terrible.
+If you wish to buy one on your own, we recommend the Sennheiser Culture Series Wideband Headset.
+They run about US$40 on Amazon.com.
+Do NOT use a Bluetooth headset - they sound fine for phone calls, but the audio quality is insufficient for a podcast.

 In any case, you must at least use headphones to avoid echoes that will disrupt the recording.
 Make sure that you are using the best microphone you have access to and that the outbound microphone volume level is set appropriately both in your computer OS and within Zencastr.